Writing a cold email to a person that you’ve never had contact with before might seem easy.

 Your email will be more likely to draw interest if you drop a common name.

-Naturally, before you decide to mention a mutual connection, it’s crucial to let them know that you’ll use them as a reference.
-Since your prospect will most definitely do the same, they wouldn’t be caught by surprise.
+Naturally, before you decide to mention a mutual connection, it’s crucial to ask for their permission to use them as a reference.
+Since your prospect will most definitely want to verify your relationship and the context of your outreach, obtaining prior consent ensures that the mutual connection is prepared and willing to speak positively on your behalf.

 After you’ve sparked their interest in you, it’s time to tell your recipient what the reason for your email is.